 Don’t worry too much about learning types and styles.
 Maintain your agile learning ability and employ whatever learning style suits you for the task at hand.

-How to Find Which Type of Learner You Are?
+Which Type of Learner Are You?

 This is a question that I get asked a lot.

 Now, one way to understand what type of learner you are is to take the VARK Learn questionnaire.
 You can take this questionnaire in about 2 minutes or less and receive automated results based on your answers.

 However, this isn’t the most effective option.
 In fact, I think the most effective way of understanding your learner type is to simply notice what clicks for you.